AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/index.md

 <InlineAlert variant="info" slots="text"/>

-If you update the Adobe Media Analytics for Audio and Video launch extension to v2.x in your launch property, you must make sure to update and use AEP SDK Media extension v2.0.0 and higher.
+If you update the Adobe Media Analytics for Audio and Video tag extension to v2.x in your tag property, you must make sure to update and use AEP SDK Media extension v2.0.0 and higher.

 ![Adobe Media Analytics Extension Configuration](./images/index/configuration.png)